 How to Factory Reset the LG G7

 Last but not least, if you are experiencing major problems or can’t find a solution to something, try a factory data reset.
 This is the last resort and will erase everything, but it can fix most problems.
 Backup anything important, then follow our steps below.

 Head to Settings by pulling down the notification bar and hitting the gear-shaped icon near the top.
 In settings scroll down to Backup & reset and then tap Factory Data Reset.
 The phone will reboot a few times, erase everything, and boot up fresh and ready to go.
 You’ll have to go through setup again, redo all of your settings, and sign into Gmail.
 However, you’ll probably have fewer problems and a more enjoyable experience after.

 What’s Next for the LG G7 ThinQ?

 So what’s next for LG’s new phone?
 Well, that’s Android 8.1 Oreo at some point within the next few months, or Android P later this year.
 Google will release a new and improved Android 9.0 P in August or September.
 They’re letting people try it early in a beta program, but LG isn’t included.

 We’re expecting several bug fixing updates and tweaks for the LG G7 this summer, mainly to fix early release problems.
 Then, a few little software changes and monthly security upgrades before the big upgrade to Android P later this year or in early 2019.
+It’s already July and we’ve yet to get an update.
 For now, try our suggestions above or drop us a comment below with any other questions or concerns.